Israel dismisses reports Iran halting higher-grade enrichment

 Israel, believed to be the Middle East's only atomic power, says Iran must be stripped of enrichment capabilities.

-"The international community must ensure the complete dismantling of the Iranian military nuclear programme, and until then sanctions must be stepped up," said the Israeli official.
+"The international community must ensure the complete dismantling of the Iranian military nuclear program, and until then sanctions must be stepped up," said the Israeli official.

 Iran and six world powers - the five permanent members of the U.N.
 Security Council plus Germany - said that this month's talks in Geneva were positive and constructive.
 Negotiations are due to resume there on November 7-8.